juanandresgs/Proj-0xA11c/README.md

 Latest structures are kept in structure_pack.h

 ```
-// Structure pack to keep updated definitions.
-// If possible, have scripts source from here instead of implementing their own
-// copies.
-//

 /*
  * Structure name: UNWIND_INFO_HDR (Replacing existing structure because the
  * definition is bad) Description: Fixed UNWIND_INFO structure for PE files,